-We’re looking for interviews with key developers, op-eds about the biggest PC games, and in-depth features.
+Our editor Rich is always happy to meet new freelancers, receive feature pitches, or discuss anything not covered below.
+When it comes to features, we’re looking for interviews with key developers, op-eds about the biggest PC games, and deep dives into communities or the issues they care about.
 If in doubt, pitch us anyway.
-We tend to cover triple-A, big-budget releases, as well as old-school PC classics, and contemporary PC games with passionate, deeply engaged communities, whether that’s an indie breakout or a long-running hobby game like League of Legends.
+We tend to cover triple-A, big-budget releases, as well as old-school PC classics, and contemporary PC games with passionate, deeply engaged playerbases, whether that’s an indie breakout or a long-running hobby game like League of Legends.
 A good rule of thumb is to check Steam’s most-played games stats – we’re likely to be interested in anything near the top.

 Our guides team rallies around the biggest PC launches, from indie games storming the Steam charts to triple-A titans like the latest Call of Duty or WoW expansion.
 We also cover a number of games as a service, like Destiny 2, Fortnite, and Genshin Impact, so pitches on those are welcome, too.
 If you have any supporting SEO research then please include this in the pitch.

-Carrie is our news editor and the person to contact if you’d like to pitch a news story or investigative piece.
+News editor Lauren is the person to contact if you’ve got a tip, would like to request corrections to news, or to pitch a longer-form news story or investigative piece.
 If you’d like to volunteer for shift work covering breaking news, you can do so, but note that given the nature of this work we already have standing agreements with our regular news freelancers and are only likely to need support on an emergency basis.

 We’re always looking to increase the visibility of underrepresented voices within our editorial output.
-We care deeply about diversity and inclusion and want to take an active stance against racism and injustice.
-We have an additional editorial freelance budget that’s reserved for commissioning content from writers of these backgrounds, so please don’t hesitate to pitch us.
+We care deeply about diversity and inclusion and want to take an active stance against racism, bigotry, and injustice.
+We have an additional editorial freelance budget that’s reserved for commissioning content from writers of BIPOC, LGBTQ+, neurodiverse, and other underrepresented backgrounds, so please don’t hesitate to pitch us.

 We invite your ideas across all of our usual editorial output (see the pitching tips below), and, should you wish to, you are also welcome to pitch us about your personal experiences of gaming as a writer from a less-represented community; we want to increase diversity not only in the writers we commission, but also in the content we publish.